MBA Hospitality Management: Career Path

 • Tour guide: Tour guides lead groups of travelers on guided tours of a specific destination or region.

-• Hotel concierge: Hotel concierges are responsible for assisting hotel guests with a variety of tasks, such as making reservations, providing information about local attractions, and arranging transportation.
+• Hotel concierge: Hotel concierges assist guests with various tasks, such as making reservations, providing information about local attractions, and arranging transportation.

-• Guest service manager: Guest service managers are responsible for overseeing the guest services department of a hotel or resort, including managing the front desk and handling customer complaints.
+• Guest service manager: Guest service managers oversee the guest services department of a hotel or resort, including managing the front desk and handling customer complaints.

 • Restaurant chef: Restaurant chefs are responsible for managing the kitchen and preparing meals for customers in a restaurant.